 Dehydrated food has 1/2 the nutritional value, 1/2 the flavor, and 1/2 the shelf-life of freeze-dried foods.
 If you can afford it, freeze-dried foods are a superior choice for long-term storage and emergency preparedness.

 Properly store Freeze-dried food in vacuum packing, and you’ve eliminated two of the main threats to a food’s shelf-life, moisture, and oxygen.
 Now all you have to worry about is keeping the temperatures down.

 Optimum storage temperatures for freeze-dried foods are between 32°F to 77°F, but room temperature is acceptable.
-Keep in a dark location away from light, humidity, and heat fluctuations.
+Keep away from light, humidity, and heat fluctuations in a dark location.

 Foods That Can Be Freeze-dried

 You can freeze-dry just about any food that contains moisture.
-Some foods do not freeze-dry well like foods with high oil content (peanut butter) or foods that will turn into a sopping mess when rehydrated (bread.)
+Some foods do not freeze-dry well, like foods with high oil content (peanut butter) or foods that will become a sopping mess when rehydrated (bread.)

 |Foods You Can Freeze-Dry||Foods NOT To Freeze-Dry|

 Check out the Video, Freeze-Dry Meals at Home, with the Harvest Right Freeze Dryer.

 I have no vested interest in Harvest Right, but they are the industry standard for home freeze-dryers.